EXDEICIDA/Cerberus/README.md

 1. **Adding Content**:
    - Use the search bar to find movies or TV shows.
    - Click the '+' button to add items to your watchlist.
+   - Click the hart button if the show/movie is your favorite.

 2. **Tracking Progress**:
-   - Navigate to your watchlist.
+   - As you add up movies/series app will automatically track the genres you watch.
-   - For TV shows, mark episodes as watched.
+   - For TV shows, mark the show for watchlist/favorite.
-   - For movies, mark them as watched once completed.
+   - For movies, mark them afor watchlist/favorite.

 3. **Discovering New Content**:
    - Check the 'Recommended' tab for personalized suggestions.
    - Explore 'Popular' and 'Trending' sections for crowd favorites.

-## Screenshots

-(You can add more screenshots here if needed)

 ## Contributing